 - Under Image Sizing, again “Resize to Fit Box” should be left unchecked to maintain full size.
 The Resolution Lightroom export setting for high-resolution results should be 300 pixels per inch, and Output Sharpening will be based on the intended print format and the printer being used.
 For the basic settings, you can start with the “Matte Paper” selection and a low amount of sharpening.

 As with printing your wedding photography, there are many online uses for your images, and you will want to ensure you have the best Lightroom export settings for the web.
 This varies for each photographer, but smaller file size becomes more important than having an extremely high resolution when it comes to exporting photos from Lightroom to display on the web.

-The following are Lightroom export settings for high-resolution images.
+The following are Lightroom export settings for high-resolution images, specifically for the web.
 The Image Sizing settings are where these export types really differ:

 - Under File Settings, set the Image Format to JPEG and put the Quality Slider to be set from around 77-100.
 The Color Space Lightroom export setting for the web should be sRGB, and “Limit File Size” can be used if needed to meet specific requirements.

 - Under Image Sizing, check the “Resize to Fit Box” and use the drop-down menu to put in the size that you need, for example, a specific width for your blog.
 Setting the long edge at 2048 pixels is recommended for general web use, but you can also put in specific dimensions as needed for your website or social media sites.

 - Also under Image Sizing, set the Resolution to 72 pixels per inch, the standard resolution for the web.
 For the best results, Output Sharpening for online use images should be done in Lightroom’s detail section prior to exporting.